Instructors: Yglesias Silver, Day, Riley

 Identify, relax, and warm up parts of the body that hold tension.
 Develop free movement and expressiveness.
 Work on posture, gesture, walking, and expanding physical potential.
-Recommend in conjunction with Principles of Realism.
+Pair with Principles of Realism.

 Identify and replace unwanted habits with greater body awareness, poise, and ease of movement.
 Explore the Alexander Technique to allow for more variety in movement and expression.